TheRealMattDunn/mattdunn.info/content/notes/Terraform Commands.md

 - `graph`—produces a representation of the dependency graph is the DOT language
 	- Use e.g. GraphViz to read
 - `import`—imports existing remote objects into the state
-- `init`—initializes a working directory containing Terraform config files.
+- `init`—initializes a working directory containing Terraform config files
+- `login`—authenticates with Terraform cloud
+	- The only way to authenticate with Terraform cloud
+	- Triggers a browser window, from which a login token can be obtained
 - `plan`—creates an execution plan
 	- Preview changes that Terraform plans to make
 - `provider`—prints tree of modules annotated with provider requirements